Book Club - Mobile App Feature

 High-Fidelity Wireframes

-After some further restructuring and refining of my low-mid fidelity wireframes, I was ready to make them fit the look and feel of the Audible app experience.
-Having high quality screenshots to reference was very helpful in getting the wireframes to this next stage, and once locked in, began to work through the prototype actions and settings to make it really come to life.
+After further restructuring and refining of my low-mid fidelity wireframes, I was ready to make them fit the look and feel of the Audible app experience.
+Having high quality screenshots to reference was very helpful in getting the wireframes to this next stage, and once locked in, I began to work through the prototype actions and settings to make it really come to life.

 Audible Home